 The Chicon House: The Chicon House was the first permitted, 3D printed house in the United States.
 It is a 350 sq ft home that was printed in about 47 hours over several days using the first-generation Vulcan printer.
 The house has two bedrooms, one bathroom, and a kitchen that is surrounded by a large covered porch.

-Construction 3D printing is gaining rapid adoption and a lot of companies are now exploring its potential.
+3D concrete printing companies are rapidly growing across the globe and the sector is seeing a surge in new Startups in this sector.
 You can find out how they have developed construction 3D printing technologies, sustainable materials and have completed multiple projects.

 About Manufactur3D Magazine: Manufactur3D is an online magazine on 3D printing. which publishes the latest 3D printing news, insights and analysis from all around the world.
 Visit our 3D Printing Education page to read more such informative articles.
 To stay up-to-date about the latest happenings in the 3D printing world, like us on Facebook or follow us on LinkedIn and Twitter.